publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 ### The Play’s the thing[^2]

 The typographic choices when setting a play are really quite interesting, and although there are conventions[^1] we still have a lot of flexibility.
-A play includes many different elements which  all need to be
+A play includes many different elements which  all need to be styled appropriately.
+Moreover, there is a need to provide a structure to the form that helps the reader work through the flow of the text.

 [^1]: **Hamlet**:
 I'll have grounds